-The assessor shall obtain for the same phantom the most recent shear wave speed using the Verasonics system that were determined by the QIBA calibration site (which may be the phantom manufacturer).
+915 The assessor may obtain for the same phantom the most recent shear wave speed using the Verasonics system that were determined by the QIBA calibration site (which may be the phantom manufacturer).
 If the phantom specifications and independent test values are slightly different, the average of the two values will be used.